nikleshfsd/Chat-application/README.md

       message : string;
   }

-   This event will be emitted from client side when the user will send the message in the room.
+   This event will be emitted from client side when the user will send the message in the room with request payload.
 </code></pre>
 <h2 class="code-line" data-line-start=75 data-line-end=76 ><a id="LeaveRoom_75"></a><code>LeaveRoom</code></h2>
 <pre><code>Payload: